nilsrennebarth/debrep/design.rst

 TODO
 ----
-- write and update indices
+- write and update changed indices, sign the release
-  - objectify release config
 - commandline args parsing
   - add a -c --config option to take the configuration from
   - use a general argument parser and a (sub-) command specific one